KrChaitanya/StoreAPI/README.md

         /report/get_report/{report_id} route, replacing {report_id} with the
         UUID returned in step 1.
-If the report is still being generated, the API will return a "Running" status; otherwise, it will return the completed report as a CSV file
+If the report is still being generated, the API will return a "Running" status; otherwise, it will return the completed report as a CSV file.

-.

 The generated report will include uptime and downtime data for each store within the specified time intervals (last hour, last day, and last week).
 The CSV file will have the following columns: